-During the fiscal year ended September 30, 2017, total assets and liabilities decreased by approximately \$317,000 and \$1.1 million, respectively, while deferred outflows of resources did not change significantly from the prior year.
-The decrease in assets is primarily a result of depreciation on capital assets.
+During the fiscal year ended September 30, 2018, total assets and liabilities decreased by approximately \$1.5 million and \$1.6 million, respectively, while deferred outflows of resources did not change significantly from the prior year.
+The decrease in assets is primarily a due to the use of existing resources to aid in the refunding of the Series 2008A and 2011A-2 Bonds in the current year and depreciation on capital assets.
 The decrease in liabilities is primarily due to the repayment of outstanding long-term bond principal.